 7) When the passenger is seriously ill, unless the passenger provides a physician's written permission to fly; or

 8) When the passenger’s conduct, attire, hygiene or odor creates an unreasonable risk of offense or annoyance to other passengers.

 G) Recourse of Passenger

 Passengers shall not engage in any conduct that would authorize Delta to refuse transport under this Rule.
-The sole recourse of any passenger refused carriage or removed for any reason specified in this Rule shall be recovery of the refund value of the unused portion of his or her ticket as provided in Rule 22.
+The sole recourse of any passenger refused carriage or removed for any reason specified in this Rule shall be recovery of the refund value of the unused portion of his or her ticket as provided in Rule 22, Go to footer note.

 A) Accompanied Children

 Except as set forth in this Rule, children under the age of 15 will not be accepted for transportation unless they are accompanied on the same flight in the same cabin by a parent, legal guardian, or other passenger at least 18 years of age.
 Delta may require documentation verifying the child’s age at check-in.
 A valid passport, birth certificate or other government-issued identification are all acceptable.

 (2) Accompanied Children Less Than 2 Years Old.

 One child less than 2 years old not occupying a seat may travel with an adult fare-paying passenger at least 18 years old or parent/legal guardian at no additional charge.
 Additional infants, and infants occupying a seat, must pay the applicable adult fare.
 A maximum of 2 infants is permitted for each adult.
 Delta recommends that any child occupying a seat be placed in an approved safety seat.
 Infants who will reach their second birthday during a journey must occupy a seat and pay the Applicable Adult Fare for the entire journey.